Cross-Lingual Sentiment Quantification: Experiments

-We set all the hyper-parameters in SCL (number $m$ of pivots, minimum support frequency $\phi$ for pivot candidates, dimensionality $k$ of the cross-lingual representation, and the Elastic Net coefficient $\alpha$) to the values found optimal by the authors of~\cite{prettenhofer2011cross} when optimizing for the German book review task ($m=450$, $\phi=30$, $k=100$, $\alpha=0.85$).
-Along with~\cite{Moreo:2018db}, in DCI we set the number of pivots and minimum support to $m=450$ and $\phi=30$ (the dimensionality is defined as $k=450$ since in DCI each pivot defines a dimension\footnote{In preliminary experiments we had used the same value $k=450$ both for DCI and SCL, on grounds of ``fairness''.
-The results for SCL were slightly worse with respect to using $k=100$; for SCL we thus decided to stick to the $k=100$ value originally used in \cite{prettenhofer2011cross}.}); as the distributional correspondence function we use cosine since it is the one which delivered the best performance in~\cite{Moreo:2018db}.
+We set all the hyper-parameters in $\mathrm{SCL}$ (number $m$ of pivots, minimum support frequency $\phi$ for pivot candidates, dimensionality $k$ of the cross-lingual representation, and the Elastic Net coefficient $\alpha$) to ($m=450$, $\phi=30$, $k=100$, $\alpha=0.85$), i.e., to the values found optimal in previous literature~\cite{prettenhofer2011cross} when optimizing for the German book review task.
+Along with previous work~\cite{Moreo:2018db}, in $\mathrm{DCI}$ we set the number of pivots and minimum support to $m=450$ and $\phi=30$.
+The dimensionality is $k=450$ by definition, since in $\mathrm{DCI}$ each pivot corresponds to a dimension.
+In preliminary experiments we had used the same value $k=450$ both for $\mathrm{DCI}$ and $\mathrm{SCL}$, on grounds of ``fairness''.
+The results for $\mathrm{SCL}$ were slightly worse with respect to using $k=100$; for $\mathrm{SCL}$ we thus decided to stick to the $k=100$ value originally used by the creators of $\mathrm{SCL}$~\cite{prettenhofer2011cross}.
+As the distributional correspondence function we use cosine, since it is the one which delivered the best performance in previously published experiments~\cite{Moreo:2018db}.
 For each setup we independently optimize the parameter $C$ (which controls the regularization strength in the SVM and in the logistic regressor) via grid search in the log space defined by $C\in\{10^i\}_{i=-5}^{5}$, and via 5-fold cross-validation.
-The classifiers with the optimized hyper-parameters are then used in a 10-fold cross-validation run on the training data to produce the $\hat{\mathit{tpr}}$ and $\hat{\mathit{fpr}}$ estimates.
+The classifiers with the optimized hyper-parameters are then used in a 10-fold cross-validation run on the training data to produce the $\hat{\mathit{tpr}_{h}}$ and $\hat{\mathit{fpr}_{h}}$ estimates.

-For the neural correction of QuaNet we use the publicly available implementation released by its authors.\footnote{\url{https://github.com/HLT-ISTI/QuaNet}} We optimize the hyper-parameters of QuaNet using the German book review task (as done in~\cite{prettenhofer2011cross}); we end up using 64 hidden units in the recurrent cell of a two-layer stacked bidirectional LSTM, 1024 and 512 hidden units in the next-to-last feed-forward layers, and a drop probability of 0.
-We set the rest of the parameters as in~\cite{Esuli:2018rm}.
+For the neural correction of QuaNet we use its publicly available implementation linked from the original paper~\cite{quanet}.
+We optimize the hyper-parameters of QuaNet using the German book review task (as done by Prettenhofer and Stein~\cite{prettenhofer2011cross}); we end up using 64 hidden units in the recurrent cell of a two-layer stacked bidirectional LSTM, 1024 and 512 hidden units in the next-to-last feed-forward layers, and a drop probability of 0.
+We set the rest of the parameters to the same values as in the original QuaNet paper~\cite{Esuli:2018rm}.